|Longs Peak as seen 2 days before climbing from our Moraine Park Campsite|

 We were to arrive in RMNP three days earlier and on our fourth night we were able to reserve one of the 6 camp sites in the Boulder Field (successfully requesting our date 5 months earlier).
 The two days prior to beginning Longs Peak trail I was lucky to have a high school friend who had already reserved 2 sites for 2 nights in Moraine Park and we lucked out as his friend couldn’t make it and we could stay share his site.

 One obstacle coming from sea level is the unpredictable way your body will adjust/react to the elevation change.
-I’ve found that Diamox a couple days before travels does wonders for me so arriving in the mountains while sometimes a simple flight of stairs can leave you breathless I was adopting well.
+I’ve found that Diamox a couple days before travels does wonders for me so arriving in the mountains while sometimes a simple flight of stairs can leave you breathless I was adapting well.
 We had two days to acclimate and the first day was our first test.
 We decided to hike from Bear Lake to Flattop Mountain summit, about 9 miles round trip ascending to 12,000ft.
-The was a tough hike so we decided to take it a little easier the day before our big climb.
-Probably hard for most, but another friend of mine who lives in Fort Collins joined us for the day and drove us up to the visitor center atop of Trail Ridge road.
+This was a tough hike so we decided to take it a little easier the following day (and only 1 day before our big climb) Another friend of mine who lives in Fort Collins joined us for the day and drove us up to the visitor center atop of Trail Ridge road.
 We stopped several spots including 12,000 feet again and hiked up the ½ mile Alpine trail followed by a 4.4 mile hike to Milner Pass from the visitor center.
-Two days at this elevation we were feeling great as well as got a taste for the wind and temperature which was unseasonable warm.
+Two days at this elevation and thus far we were both feeling great, not to mention we got a taste for the wind and temperature we could expect at base camp below the summit which should be similar and as a bonus was unseasonable warm for mid September.

 Sunday before the Ranger’s office closed, we picked up our back country permit to camp.
 The ranger confirmed we should have a good window to climb and we learned we needed to have a hard plastic bear container.
 Bummer because I just bought a Kevlar bear sack before flying to Colorado and left my plastic container at home so we would have to rent one.